-We will endeavour to obtain and maintain at least 2 emergency contact phone numbers for each pupil and make all reasonable efforts to ensure that parents are reminded to update the school on number or contact changes.
+We will endeavour to obtain and maintain at least 2 emergency contact phone numbers for each student and make all reasonable efforts to ensure that parents are reminded to update the school on number or contact changes.
 Parents who have not provided 2 contact numbers or update school will be contacted and asked to provide the contacts.
 All such attempts to obtain this information will be recorded.

-On the first day of a child's absence, a phone call will be made to the home address and message left if no answer.
-On the second day of absence, an email will be sent to the parent / carer's registered email.
+On the first day of a child's absence, a phone call will be made to the home address and message left if no answer or an email sent to the parent / carer's registered email.
+On the second day of absence, a phone call will be made to the home address and message left if no answer or an email will be sent to the parent / carer's registered email, ensuring that all options are used over the two days.
 If no response to either, a home visit will be used and EWS / Police informed as necessary.

 The school will only remove children from the register if the statutory grounds for doing so are met and will inform the LA of the intention to do so.
-In the case of CME school will make all reasonable efforts to locate the child/children as required by the guidance.
+In the case of CME, school will make all reasonable efforts to locate the child/children as required by the guidance.

-The school will inform the LA EWS if any pupil fails to attend without permission for a continuous period of 10 days or more and will refer children whose attendance has fallen below the agreed level to the EWS.
+The school will inform the LA EWS if any student fails to attend without permission for a continuous period of 10 days or more and will refer children whose attendance has fallen below the agreed level to the EWS.